timrwilliams/documentation/Platform Documentation.md

  * __Connect timeout__ - the time within a connection to your application has to be established.
 If your containers are up, but hanging then this timeout will not apply as the connection to the endpoints has been made already.
  * __Read timeout__ - time to retrieve a response from your application.
 It determines how long the routing tier will wait to get the response to a request.
 The timeout is established not for an entire response, but only between two operations of reading.
- * __Send timeout__ - maximum time between two write operations.
+ * __Send timeout__ - maximum time between two write operations of a request.
 If your application does not take new data within this time, the routing tier will shutdown the connection.

 ### Requests distribution